containers/podman/docs/source/markdown/podman.1.md

 Load the specified `containers.conf(5)` module.
 Can be an absolute or relative path.
 Please refer to `containers.conf(5)` for details.

-This feature is not supported on the remote client, including Mac and Windows (excluding WSL2) machines
+This flag is not supported on the remote client, including Mac and Windows (excluding WSL2) machines.
+Further note that the flag is a root-level flag and must be specified before any Podman sub-command.

 #### **--network-cmd-path**=*path*
 Path to the `slirp4netns(1)` command binary to use for setting up a slirp4netns network.